intersystems/Samples-Aviation/README.md

   simple analyses of that data.

 ## Setup instructions
-1. Download the repo to your local disk and uncompress it.
+1. Clone or [download](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=asamples) the repository.
+2. If you have not yet created a namespace in InterSystems IRIS, follow the [detailed instructions](http://docs.intersystems.com/irislatest/csp/docbook/DocBook.UI.Page.cls?KEY=GSA_config_namespace_create) to do so.
-2. Open the InterSystems IRIS Terminal.
+3. Open the InterSystems IRIS Terminal.
-3. Enter the following command (replacing with the namespace where you want to load the sample):
+4. Enter the following command (replacing with the namespace where you want to load the sample):
 ```
    ZN "mynamespace"
    ```
-4. Enter the following commands (replacing with the full path of the file `buildsample/buildsampleaviation.mac`):
+5. Enter the following commands (replacing with the full path of the file `buildsample/buildsampleaviation.mac`):
 ```
    do $system.OBJ.Load("full-path-to-buildsampleaviation.rtn","ck")
    do ^buildsampleaviation
 ```
-5. Then answer any prompts.
+6. Then answer any prompts.
-6. After the routine has finished running, create a web application for use in this namespace and enable that web app for use with analytics.
+7. After the routine has finished running, create a web application for use in this namespace and enable that web app for use with analytics.
 Here's how:

    a.
 In the Management Portal, select System Administration > Security > Applications > Web Applications.